 1 Format

 PMIx v2.0 • C

 2 pmix_status_t

-3 PMIx_Notify_event(pmix_status_t status,
+3 - PMIx_Notify_event(pmix_status_t status,

 4 const pmix_proc_t source,

 5 pmix_data_range_t range,

 6 pmix_info_t info[], size_t ninfo,

 7 pmix_op_cbfunc_t cbfunc, void cbdata);

 C

 8 IN status

 9 Status code of the event ( pmix_status_t )

 10 IN source

 11 Pointer to a pmix_proc_t identifying the original reporter of the event (handle)

 12 IN range

 13 Range across which this notification shall be delivered ( pmix_data_range_t )

 14 IN info

 15 Array of pmix_info_t structures containing any further info provided by the originator

 16 of the event (array of handles)

 17 IN ninfo

 18 Number of elements in the info array ( size_t )

 19 IN cbfunc

 20 Callback function to be executed upon completion of operation pmix_op_cbfunc_t

 21 (function reference)

 22 IN cbdata

 23 Data to be passed to the cbfunc callback function (memory reference)

 24 Returns one of the following:

 25 PMIX_SUCCESS The notification request is valid and is being processed.
 The callback function

 26 will be called when the process-local operation is complete and will provide the resulting

 27 status of that operation.
 Note that this does not reflect the success or failure of delivering the

 28 event to any recipients.
 The callback function must not be executed prior to returning from

 29 the API.

 30 PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and

 31 returned success - the cbfunc will not be called

 32 PMIX_ERR_BAD_PARAM The request contains at least one incorrect entry that prevents it from

 33 being processed.
 The callback function will not be called.

 34 PMIX_ERR_NOT_SUPPORTED The PMIx implementation does not support event notification,

-35 or in the case of a PMIx server calling the API, the range extended beyond the local node and the best SMS environment does not support event notification.
-The callback function will
+35 or in the case of a PMIx server calling the API, the range extended beyond the local node and the best SMS environment does not even and the best SMS environment does not even and the best function of the set

 36 the host SMS environment does not support event notification.
 The callback function will

 37 not be called.

-Required Attributes 1 The following attributes are required to be supported by all PMIx libraries: 2 3 PMIX_EVENT_NON_DEFAULT " pmix.evnondef " ( bool ) Event is not to be delivered to default event handlers.
-4 5 PMIX_EVENT_CUSTOM_RANGE "pmix.evrange" (pmix_data_array_t) Array of pmix_proc_t defining range of event notification.
-6 7 Host environments that implement support for PMIx event notification are required to provide the following attributes for all events generated by the environment: 8 9 PMIX_EVENT_AFFECTED_PROC " pmix.evproc " ( pmix_proc_t ) The single process that was affected.
-10 11 PMIX_EVENT_AFFECTED_PROCS "pmix.evaffected" (pmix_data_array_t) Array of pmix_proc_t defining affected processes.
+• Required Attributes The following attributes are req uired to be supported by all PMIx libraries: T " pmix.evnondef " ( bool red to default event handlers.
+L) GE " pmix.evrange " ( pmix t defining range of event notificat Host environments that implement ent support for PMIx event notific ts generated by the environment: ation are required to provide th Host environments that implements for all event ts generated by the environment: ROC "pmix.evproc" (pmix